Trump's decision to eliminate role of cybersecurity czar rattles experts. Here's why.

 Election meddling.
 Corporate espionage.
 Ransomware attacks.
 Massive data breaches.
 The cybersecurity threats facing the United States seem to multiply by the year, leaving government agencies and private companies scrambling to keep up.

-That is among the reasons why many experts are alarmed that the White House eliminated the position of cybersecurity czar on the National Security Council on Tuesday.
+That is among the reasons why many experts are alarmed that the White House eliminated the position of cybersecurity czar on the National Security Council, or NSC, on Tuesday.
 John Bolton, President Donald Trump's new national security adviser, has been widely reported to have sought to cut the job.

 Related